 - The individual who is desperate, and has gotten in too deep

 There is no dealing with the narcissist.
 Don’t fight back by attempting to diminish their character as they do the same to you; this is a race to the bottom in which neither of you will come out victorious.
 For them, the end justifies the means above all else.
 Instead, defend against the accusations being slung your way by ignoring their claims and holding your head high.
-Show the world that you are a man or woman of integrity, and that you are proud of who you are and what you stand for.
+Show the world that you are a person of integrity, and that you are proud of who you are and what you stand for.

 When fielding an assault on your character from the second individual, someone who does not do this regularly, instead of ignoring their accusations, try to engage with them to find out why they felt the need to attack your character.
 (This is especially important if you know the individual personally, such as a work colleague.)